 You should have the following information ready when you make a submission:

 - Login details for the online submission system.
-First time users will be invited to register to access the submission system.
+First time users need to register to access the submission system.

-- Content type.
-Authors will be prompted to choose an article type from a drop-down list.
+- Article type.
+Authors are prompted to choose an article type from a drop-down list.
 Please refer to the article types section, before beginning your submission.

 - Other metadata from your manuscript file.
-Besides the author names and affiliations, you will also be prompted to enter 5 keywords and the abstract.
+Besides the author names and affiliations, you will also be prompted to provide five keywords, funding information, spatial coverage and the abstract.

 - Additional information.
-The manuscript file should contain a funding statement, a list of author contributions, a declaration of any competing interests, and a list of any additional material (i.e. supplementary files or links to online datasets).
+The manuscript file should contain a funding statement, a list of author contributions, a declaration of any competing interests, and a list of any additional material (e.g. supplementary files or links to online data sets).
+These items are listed in the submission templates, which are provided to help authors prepare their manuscript file.

 Files to include